July 6, 2017

 With its powdery snow and alpine slopes dotted with trees, there’s no denying Niseko’s popularity for skiers and snowboarders of all abilities.

 For those looking for something off-the-beaten track – somewhere a little less crowded or with a more personal touch – without compromising on world-class quality, then you’ll need a little local knowledge.
 As one of the few Asian countries with a long history of skiing, the slopes of Japan have options for both families and adrenaline junkies.

 A Warm Welcome in Furano

-As the rest of the skiing world raves (quite rightly) about the virtues of Niseko, why not consider the alternatives if you are looking for something a bit different, and enjoy the adventure of taking the slope less ploughed.
+As the rest of the skiing world raves (quite rightly) about the virtues of Niseko, the less-crowded alternatives provide their own charms if you are looking for something different and enjoy the adventure of taking the slope less snowboarded.